ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 Taking the ACTFL OPIc

 Before beginning the OPIc, test takers complete a Background Survey and a Self-Assessment.
 They also receive a full overview and explanation of OPIc procedures, including a sample test question.
-These instructions can be delivered in the test taker's native language (English, French, German, Korean, Japanese, Chinese-Mandarin, and Spanish).
+These instructions can be delivered in a variety of languages.

 Background Survey: Selecting Topics for the Assessment